Get us in your inbox

 Advertising

 Even the food and drink options are enough to lure you to one of these top boutique getaways.
-Here you'll find rooftops with sweeping views of Los Angeles (including the Hollywood Sign), award-winning cocktail programs, dining under a twinkling greenhouse and cozy lounges for a late-night aperitif.
+Here, you'll find rooftops with sweeping views of Los Angeles (including the Hollywood Sign), award-winning cocktail programs, dining under a twinkling greenhouse, and cozy lounges for a late-night aperitif.
 Whether you’re a tourist who's just passing through or have recently moved here, it’s only fitting that your first glimpse of L.A. life should come with all the trimmings—especially if you're staying at one of the city's best boutique hotels.
 Each spot on our list has its own twist, but as far as we’re concerned, the more distinctive, the better.

-RECOMMENDED: The best hotels on the beach in LA
+RECOMMENDED: The best hotels on the beach in L.A.

-Best boutique hotels in L.A.
+Best boutique L.A. hotels

 • Hotels